 - 2 appointed members: Louisiana Department of Health – Bureau of Family Health and WIC program

 - 6 members elected by the LBC Membership

 Finding her niche in Women’s Services as a nurse right out of nursing school in 2002, Lauren has worked in Labor & Delivery, Nursery and postpartum, transitioning to working in public health with the WIC and Immunization program in 2005.
 It was as a CPA/Breastfeeding Coordinator for WIC that she was inspired to breastfeed her own children and help other new moms to breastfeed also.
 In 2011, she certified as an IBCLC and became an officer for the Acadiana Breastfeeding Coalition.
-After 7 years in public health, in July of 2012, she was hired as the first ever lactation consultant at Opelousas General Health System to lead the hospital’s participation in the Best Fed Beginnings Collaborative, working toward achieving Baby-Friendly designation.
-2 years later, she continues to be actively involved with the Acadiana Breastfeeding Coalition, acting as the LBC liaison, as well as staying busy at work building up the lactation program, awaiting the official site visit from Baby-Friendly in November, and being able to experience Baby-Friendly’s 10 steps herself with the birth of her 3rd child in December 2014.
+After 7 years in public health, in July of 2012, she was hired as the first ever lactation consultant at Opelousas General Health System to lead the hospital’s participation in the Best Fed Beginnings Collaborative, achieving Baby-Friendly designation in 2015.
+Lauren continues to be actively involved with the Acadiana Breastfeeding Coalition as Chair of the Board as well as the LBC liaison, all while continuing work at OGHS, building up a new home visiting private practice, Drops of Hope Lactation & Wellness Consulting, and being a busy mom of three very active kids!